 Dutch reach method: If you’re parallel parking, use your right hand to open the car door.
-Reaching across your body to open the door is the Dutch reach method and means you can avoid injuring a passing bicyclist who could slam into your car door if it’s opened too widely.
+Reaching across your body to open the driver door is the Dutch reach method.
+You avoid injuring a passing bicyclist who could slam into your car door if it’s opened too widely.
 So heed this new and unusual traffic law.

 Illinois Vehicle Insurance Rates per Vehicle

 The Chevrolet Impala, Chevrolet Malibu and Toyota Camry are the most popular vehicles in Illinois.
 Wherever you live, the type of vehicle you drive impacts your auto insurance rates.
 Auto insurers often develop vehicle safety ratings by collecting data from customer claims and analyzing auto industry safety reports.

 Vehicles more susceptible to theft, damage and occupant injury have higher rates.
 Vehicles with lower theft rates and risks typically have lower insurance rates.
 In Illinois, reports show the 2003 Dodge Caravan, the 2007 Chevrolet Impala and the 2016 Nissan Altima are the most stolen.